yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Refresh
 {: #proto-auto-renewal}

-The CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that was returned to the DNO at the end of the bootstrap phase.
+The CA automatically re-issues the certificate using the same CSR (and therefore the same name and public key) before it expires and publishes it to the URL that was returned to the DNO at the end of the bootstrap phase.
+The certificate user, which could be either the DNO itself or a delegated third party, as described in {{I-D.sheffer-acme-star-request}}, obtains the certificate and uses it.

-The certificate user, which could be either the DNO itself or a delegated third party, as described in {{I-D.sheffer-acme-star-request}}, downloads and installs it.
-This process goes on until either:
+The refresh process ({{figprotorefresh}}) goes on until either:

 - DNO terminates the delegation, or
 - Automatic renewal expires.